-Underwater Technology, the journal published by the Society for Underwater Technology, is an open access journal that conforms to the GOLD OPEN ACCESS as defined under the Budapest Open Access Initiative (BOAI).
+Underwater Technology, the journal published by the Society for Underwater Technology, was an open-access journal that conformed to the GOLD OPEN ACCESS as defined under the Budapest Open Access Initiative (BOAI).
 This confers free and permanent access to the research published in the journal.
 Authors are also free to share and use the content of their published research how they wish.

 Free public access to the final published article.
 Access is immediate and permanent and is currently provided at: www.ingentaconnect.com/content/sut/unwt

 Use of research published in Underwater Technology is licensed under a Creative Commons Attribution 4.0 International License (CC-BY).
 As such the Society for Underwater Technology encourages authors to make their articles available online on their personal and/or institutional websites for open access and on research social media sites – such as Research Gate.